TZstatsADS/Spring2019-Proj4-group7/README.md

 + Shen, Yu: Presenter, finsh and debug correction part with He, Yuting and Ma, Qiaozhen, write README.md.
 + He, Yuting: read and understand the paper, finsh and debug correction part with Shen, Yu and Ma, Qiaozhen.
 + Ma, Qiaozhen: read and understand the paper, finsh and debug correction part with Shen, Yu and He, Yuting.
++ Zeng, Yiyang: read and understand the paper, finsh and debug correction part with other team members.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.